fguiet/touch-zigbee/README.md

 * Testing XBee communication with XCTU

+NB : Version 2.0.0 of this project use XBee API Mode 2 (as you can see of the picture below I was using transparent mode before (AT))

 Battery voltage can be read and send :) Nice

 A led is blinking when the capacitive sensor is touched :)